 Attributes are the basic categories (metadata) used to identify positions in a collation.

-Classification is the set of rules for distinguishing classes.
+Classification is the set of rules for distinguishing classes of categories.
 (As of 26-03-02, Wikipedia still equates classification with categorization.)

-Correlations are the coordinate system derived from the ordinate comparison of advanced sets of the primary collation.
+Correlations are the coordinate system derived from the ordinate comparison of advanced sets of a collation.
 Similar to Plato's Theory of Forms, which

 Cognitive Categorization is the exercise of the mind's correlation function using rules derived from experience.
 This is where the margin of error in reasoning occurs because of the lack of a standard knowledge classification system.